Have no idea what to do in Vilnius, Lithuania? Yeah, welcome to my world.

 You can see a clear divide between the ancient old town, dotted with historic cathedrals and colorful, Baroque style buildings, and the new town, which is a mix of current and communist era structures that reflect the country’s recent, turbulent past.

 Will you be out of breath after the steep climb?

 Probably.
 I know I could have used a nice iron lung.
 Then again, I exercise about as much as I rob banks, so NEVER.

-The stunning views are totally worth the increased levels of perspiration since they offer a one of a kind glimpse into the city’s chaotic past and it’s
+The stunning views are totally worth the increased levels of perspiration since they offer a one of a kind glimpse into the city’s chaotic past and it’s beautiful future.

 2. Explore the Hill of Three Crosses